dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

 Advantages:
   1. Inlining the C interrupt handler into the assembly trampoline removes the jump to (and return from C code).
 Removing the control flow instructions is good, and also reduces cache and prefetch buffer problems.
+(You've almost certainly had to deal with these a couple of times in this lab, even if you don't yet realize it!)
 It also lets us more easily optimize across the trampoline and inlined code.
      We've already seen how inlining C code helps the compiler, but it also helps hand optimization.

   2. Once we've done step 1, we can then play games with the registers that the C compiler can't necessarily.